spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

     link: docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.html
 ---

-This page contains details on how to work with the [Spryker docs](https://github.com/spryker/spryker-docs), main style, syntax and formatting rules for creating useful content.
+This page contains details on how to work with the [Spryker docs](https://github.com/spryker/spryker-docs), main style, syntax and formatting rules for creating content.

 ## Directory structure

 The main directory for holding all the documents is [docs](https://github.com/spryker/spryker-docs/tree/master/docs) at the root of the project.
-The second layer is **product** directories: [marketplace](https://github.com/spryker/spryker-docs/tree/master/docs/marketplace), [scos](https://github.com/spryker/spryker-docs/tree/master/docs/scos), [cloud](https://github.com/spryker/spryker-docs/tree/master/docs/cloud) etc. Under each **product** directory, there are **realm** directories: [user](https://github.com/spryker/spryker-docs/tree/master/docs/scos/user) and [dev](https://github.com/spryker/spryker-docs/tree/master/docs/scos/dev).
+The second layer is **product** directories: [marketplace](https://github.com/spryker/spryker-docs/tree/master/docs/marketplace), [scos](https://github.com/spryker/spryker-docs/tree/master/docs/scos), [cloud](https://github.com/spryker/spryker-docs/tree/master/docs/cloud), etc. Under each **product** directory, there are **realm** directories: [user](https://github.com/spryker/spryker-docs/tree/master/docs/scos/user) and [dev](https://github.com/spryker/spryker-docs/tree/master/docs/scos/dev).
 Each of these directories contains category directories with optional sub-categories.
 Category or sub-category directories contain documents.
 Some categories are versioned to reflect differences for various releases, so each version of the sub-category is located in a separate folder, for example, see [Features](https://github.com/spryker/spryker-docs/tree/master/docs/scos/user/features).
-For more details on versioning pages, see  section [Working with versions](#working-with-versions) on this page.
+For more details on versioning pages, see [Working with versions](#working-with-versions).

 ![directory structure](https://confluence-connect.gliffy.net/embed/image/6c2666bb-31e3-40d9-b00f-c616f47351ea.png?utm_medium=live&utm_source=custom)